 Jaytiss Youtube Channel

-Pula Unicrom reviewed by Z-Reviews
+Pula Unicrom reviewed by Audio-In Reviews

 At $80, the Pula Unicrom (aka “Unic”) is a 10 mm single dynamic IEM that keeps the box basic but surprises with a genuinely nice cable—tight weave, slick hardware, and a stealthy screw-on plug that feels finely machined.
 The shell finishes can be oddball, the naming is weirder, but in the ears it’s easy to drive and hassle-free; throw on preferred tips and it’s ready to go.
 Marketing quirks aside, build and usability punch well above the bracket.